frosit/addon-plexripper/plexripper/README.md

 # Home Assistant Add-on: PlexRipper

-This addon installs the PlexRipper project within home assistant.
+This addon installs the  [PlexRipper project](https://github.com/plexripper/plexripper) as an addon within Home Assistant.

-__This is a work in progress__
+> This addon is a work in progress

 __To Do:__